robertleeplummerjr/Class.js/README.md

 });
 ```
-In javascript with JCB, we now gain the this ability and the order of creating classes.
+In javascript with Class.js, we now gain the this ability and the order of creating classes.
 Breaking down the process in order:
 * I want to make a class
 * I want to name it "MyClass"
 * optionally I could extend MyClass with another class, in the above scenario it is "OtherClass"